This phishing technique is more interesting than dangerous

 There’s no shortage of ways adversaries will employ to get you to click through to a malicious website, some technical, some psychological.
 This one is interesting because it leverages a useful feature of browsers that you might have never thought about.

 Not all websites have names that can be written in the alphabet we that primarily English-speaking countries are familiar with.
 Why shouldn’t Russian websites use Cyrillic characters, or Japanese ones use kanji?
 After all, Unicode, the standard for displaying text worldwide, supports all these languages.Unfortunately, it’s not standard to allow all those characters in URIs, and some systems only allow standard ASCII ones.
-The workaround arrived at by web authorities was a system called “Punycode” that encodes international characters using ASCII notation.
+The workaround arrived at by web authorities was a system called “punycode” that encodes international characters using ASCII notation.
 Browsers will know a URI is using the system because it’s always preceded by the characters “xn--“.

-The whole process is done without informing the user; so So “JP納豆.例.jp” becomes “xn--jp-cd2fp15c.xn--fsq.jp” in transit, but you never see the unintelligible latter one, only the former, rendered in its intended language.
+The whole process is done without informing the user; so “JP納豆.例.jp” becomes “xn--jp-cd2fp15c.xn--fsq.jp” in transit, but you never see the unintelligible latter one, only the former, rendered in its intended language.

 That transparency, the fact that punycode doesn’t announce it’s being used, is the basis for the phishing attack.
 An attacker can use punycode to create URIs that look normal to the user but are actually totally different.
-Pedro Umbolino over at Hack a day showed how this is possible in a post that certainly had me fooled.
+Pedro Umbolino over at Hackaday showed how this is possible in a post that certainly had me fooled.

 Several browsers, including Firefox and Chrome, rendered the link in the first paragraph as what appeared to be apple.com, both inline and in the link preview.
 But when you click, it goes somewhere totally different.